-MUS 121 Music Theory I
+MUS 121 Music Theory I 3 2 0 4

-Prerequisites: Satisfactory scores on the music college placement test or "C" or better earned in MUS 111.
+Prerequisites: Satisfactory music placement or "C" or better earned in MUS 111.
 Students wishing to take the music college placement test will need to schedule an appointment with the music department coordinator.